ElecGiuseppe-lab/Radix-4_Booth_Multiplier/README.md

 ![Encoder circuit](https://github.com/ElecGiuseppe-lab/Radix-4_Booth_Multiplier/blob/master/img/encoder_combinatorial_logic.png)
 2. **Pre-calculated logic:** To preliminarily calculate all the possible partial products (`ExA`->`A`, `DA`->`2A`, `MA`->`-A`, `MDA`->`-2A`).
 ![pre-calculation logic](https://github.com/ElecGiuseppe-lab/Radix-4_Booth_Multiplier/blob/master/img/Pre-calculation_logic.png)
+> [!NOTE]
+> The partial product '0' is processed directly in the decoder module as it is a constant.
 3. **Adder Tree (Wallace tree + CLA adder):** Using a Wallace tree structure, the partial products are added and compressed into two final partial products, which are then used in the final addition via a CLA adder to obtain the final product result.
 4. **Pipelining:** Adoption of a 3-stage pipeline structure to minimize power dissipation attributed to spurious signal switching (i.e., glitches).